Heels (TV series): Season 1 (2021)

+Season 2 (2023)

 Release

 Heels debuted on Starz on August 15, 2021, and the season 1 finale aired on October 10, 2021.

+Heels season 2 debuted on Starz on July 28, 2023, and the season 2 finale aired on September 15, 2023.
+In April 2024 Netflix announced it acquired the show from Starz.
+Netflix started showing reruns of both seasons on its streaming service September 15.
+Netflix also announced the possibility of a third season being produced if the reruns are widely viewed.

 Reception

-Heels was met with a highly positive response from critics.
-On Rotten Tomatoes, the series has an approval rating of 96% based on reviews from 25 critics, with an average rating of 8/10.
+Heels has been met with a highly positive response from critics.
+On Rotten Tomatoes, the first season has an approval rating of 96% based on reviews from 26 critics, with an average rating of 8/10.
 The critics consensus reads, "Stephen Amell and Alexander Ludwig sell hard in Heels, an impressive new drama that has compelling angles on both sides of the rope."
-On Metacritic, the series has a weighted average score of 73 out of 100 based on reviews from 12 critics, indicating "generally favorable reviews."
+On Metacritic, the first season has a weighted average score of 73 out of 100 based on reviews from 12 critics, indicating "generally favorable reviews".

+On Rotten Tomatoes, the second season has an approval rating of 90% based on reviews from 10 critics, with an average rating of 7.8/10.
+The critics consensus reads, "There are no jobbers in Heels' second season, which utilizes the full breadth of its ensemble to show-stopping effect."
+On Metacritic, the second season has a weighted average score of 79 out of 100 based on reviews from 6 critics, indicating "generally favorable reviews".